bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 This guide will help you get your environment set up.

-Before continuing, please make sure you've created or have been provided a Store API account.
+Before continuing, please make sure you've created or received a Store API account.
 You'll need those credentials in order to generate the appropriate configurations.
 You can find more information here. https://support.bigcommerce.com/s/article/Store-API-Accounts#creating